zestia/ember-async-tooltips/README.md

 ### `@attachTo`

 Optional.
 By default, tooltips will be positioned next to the element that caused them to display.
-Unless this argument is specified, in which case the tooltip will show when mousing over `@element`, but will be positioned next to a different element.
+Unless this argument is specified, in which case the tooltip will show when mousing over the element, but will then be positioned next to a _different_ element.

 ### `@show`